b-wu8/voting-machine/README.md

 Also, please note the `./sqlite3` in the command.
 The SEED VM has its own version of `sqlite3`, but you should use the one bundled in this repository.

-Happy rooting!
-Please ask questions on Piazza if you need more help.
-We may update this base code as the project evolves.

-_Last Change: 2020-10-08 2:45 PM EDT_